 Boulder’s unique natural areas have evolved with fire.
 While fire has long been an important component in maintaining healthy ecosystems, it is also a natural risk for our community.
-Learn more about how the City of Boulder works to address wildfire risks on Open Space and Mountain Parks (OSMP).
+Learn more about Open Space and Mountain Parks works to help reduce wildfire risks on open space.

 Fire Has Shaped Boulder's Unique Natural Areas

 We live in an area that has evolved with fire for millions of years.
-In fact, research shows areas around Boulder frequently burned, helping to shape the diverse wildlife and plant ecosystems we all enjoy today.
+In fact, research shows areas around Boulder frequently burned, helping to shape the diverse natural areas we all enjoy today.

 However, hundreds of years of ecological disturbances – such as fire suppression across the West – have altered nature's delicate balance, creating natural hazards that can fuel fires.
-With climate change creating conditions in which fire is a year-long concern, out-of-balance ecosystems can cause future fires to burn hotter and further tip nature's balance out of whack.
+With climate change creating conditions in which fire is a year-long concern, out-of-balance ecosystems can cause more extreme wildfires.

 Image